aliartiza75/deploy-eks-using-terraform/README.md

 #### Deployment

-1. For the deployment of the above resource we need following tools/utilities
+1. For the deployment of the above resource we need terraform (version: v0.12.21(for user creation), v0.11.14(for eks cluster creation)).

-    1. AWS account and a user configured.

-    2. terraform (version: v0.12.21(for user creation), v0.11.14(for eks cluster creation)).
 Two version are required due to support for the manifests.
 This can be resolved by some research.

-    3. aws-iam-autheticator.

-    4. kubectl

 2. Move inside the `users` folder and run the following command: